I know, I know, I promised to write you a lengthy epistle days ago.

-No, joking aside, it really is a major fucking inconvenience to a car owner like yours truly when the entire city he calls home is declared a 40 zone following sightings of escapees from the local Schoological Park, or ‘schoo.’
+No, joking aside, it really is a major fucking inconvenience to a car owner like yours truly when the entire city he calls home is declared a 40km/h zone following sightings of escapees from the local Schoological Park, or ‘schoo.’
 One thing climate crusades and children’s crusades have in common is that I can’t help feeling sorry for the participants, which forces me to brake.
-And when these two demographics come together in a perfect storm of pitifulness, I can’t even bring myself to inch forward from the braked position, gently ploughing the sea of almost-humanity aside, as is my tactic of choice on such social-history-making days.
+And when these two demographics come together in a perfect storm of pitifulness, I can’t even bring myself to inch forward from the braked position, gently ploughing the sea of future-humanity aside, as is my tactic of choice on such social-history-making days.

 More power to them.
-If I were young and naïve enough to mistake an IPCC report for a scientific paper, I’d also feel an ethical responsibility to decry government inaction on behalf of the planet I was about to inherit.
+If I were young and naïve enough to mistake an IPCC report for a scientific paper, I imagine I’d also feel an ethical responsibility to decry government inaction on behalf of the planet I was about to inherit.

 [my real name]